Print

 Instructions

-1. Add the meatball ingredients to a large bowl, use your hands to combine.
+1. Add the meatball ingredients to a large bowl and use your hands to combine.
 Roll the meatballs, slightly smaller than a golf ball.

 2. Heat the olive oil in a large skillet on medium-high heat.
 Cook the meatballs, turning frequently for 2-3 minutes until browned.
 Remove them from the pan and set aside (they will still be raw on the inside).

-3. Turn the heat down to medium, add the unsalted butter to the same pan.
+3. Turn the heat down to medium and add the butter to the same pan.

 4. Once the butter is melted, add the flour.
 Use a whisk to stir for 1 minute.
 Once a paste is formed, add the water and stock powder.
 Continue whisking until the sauce begins to thicken (it will be very thin, like water initially).
 Return the meatballs to the sauce and cook for 8 minutes.